-The Digital Attack Surface Assessment provides a point in time assessment using advanced reconnaissance and analytics to identify previously unknown threats that could be used against your organisation in a cyberattack.
-A myriad of technologies is utilised to identify client-specific information through technical intelligence as well as both open and closed source intelligence.
+The Digital Attack Surface Assessment is part of your attack surface management strategy.
+It provides a point in time assessment to identify previously unknown threats that could be used against your organisation in a cyberattack.
+It uses advanced reconnaissance, analytics, and many technologies to identify client-specific information through technical intelligence, as well as both open and closed source intelligence.

-The DASA report provides many benefits for an organisation looking to identify ways in which threat actor attacks may present themselves.
-Much of an IT departments resources will be used to maintain the everyday functionality of an organisation, without adding to the workload of dealing with false-positive alerts from within the organisation.
+The DASA provides many benefits for an organisation looking to identify cyber threats.
+Much of an IT department’s resources will be used to maintain the everyday functionality of an organisation.
+This reduces the IT department’s ability to conduct its own digital footprint investigations from within the organisation.

-The DASA report helps by proactively assessing an organisation’s digital attack surface; looking for information being discussed and shared through multiple mediums to provide a detailed view of your business from an external point of view.
-The DASA report affords an organisation time to counter any information identified online, potentially preventing an attack before it happens saving valuable time.
+The DASA helps by proactively assessing an organisation’s digital attack surface.
+This method of attack surface management looks for information that is being discussed and shared through multiple mediums, providing a detailed view of your business from an external point of view.
+The DASA affords an organisation time to counter any information identified online.
+This potentially prevents an attack before it happens, saving valuable time and resources.

-Imagine an attacker has just cloned your employee benefits portal and hosted it under a new domain – very similar to the original.
+Imagine an attacker has just cloned your employee benefits portal and hosted it under a new domain – one that is very similar to the original.

 Would you know how to spot it?
-What if your employees have been using their same work email and password combination to sign up for e-commerce or online fitness services and those services were compromised.
+What if your employees have been using the same work email and password combination to sign up for e-commerce or online fitness services, and those services were compromised.
 Would you know which users had been affected?
-These examples of external threats are commonplace in the digital age and are constantly changing.
+These examples of external threats are commonplace in the digital age, and they are constantly changing.

 Any organisation trying to identify this type of information will have to spend a considerable amount of time and money researching how threat actors think and act.
-Nettitude has the knowledge and tooling to identify their activities against your digital attack surface and can recommend ways to potentially mitigate the risk.
+LRQA Nettitude has the knowledge and tools to identify the threat they pose to your digital attack surface and can recommend ways to potentially mitigate the risk.

-With prior knowledge of the client’s organisation through data seeded into Nettitude’s platform, data enrichment is utilised to identify information which through open sources intelligence alone would not be possible.
-This service looks over an organisation’s digital attack surface to ensure only the most recent and relative data is identified.
+With prior knowledge of the client’s organisation through data that is seeded into LRQA Nettitude’s platform, data enrichment is utilised to identify information.
+Through open-source intelligence alone, this level of analysis would not be possible.
+This service looks over an organisation’s cyberattack surface to ensure only the most recent and relative data is identified.